ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

 ?
 Install the free Ionic Pro SDK and connect your app?
 (Y/n)
 ```

 Note the final message in the output.
 This is asking you if you would like to connect your application to Ionic Pro.
-We want to do this.
+You want to do this.

 1. answer 'Y' to the Ionic Pro SDK question
 1. you will be asked if you want to link to an existing app or create a new one, choose to create a new one
 1. you will be asked if you would like to use GitHub integration or Ionic Pro, choose Ionic Pro

-At this point, your application will have been generated and you should see the following instructions:
+Your application will have been generated and you should see the following instructions:

 ```bash
 [INFO] Next Steps: